Letters on a Regicide Peace: Response

 Although the work was popular, many people attacked the first two letters from both sides of the political spectrum.
 The government's paper the True Briton attacked Burke's language and claimed that his ideas about restoring the French monarchs would be impossible.
 The Morning Chronicle, an opposition paper, claimed that Burke was working with the government and that the letters were a government plot to gain opposition to a peace with France.

 John Thelwall, a democrat and radical, was upset by his belief that Burke assumed that only a portion of the population, the informed individuals, should be understood as the public.
 Thelwall also opposed Burke's descriptions of British Jacobins and believed that Burke wanted to legalize their execution.
 James Mackintosh believed that Burke had a strong linguistic power and agreed that war could be necessary but not with France.
 To restore the French monarchy, to Mackintosh, would go against France's right as a nation and remove its independence.
 The only way for the opponents of France to do what is right is for them to be objective and balanced.
-William Roscoe, a Unitarian liberal, believed that Burke misunderstood the French revolution and that the British were the aggressors in the situation.
+William Roscoe, a Unitarian liberal, published in response Strictures on Mr Burke's Two Letters, in which he denounced Burke's arguments and defended the French Revolution.